-Illegally remaining in a computer system 6.
-A person who, intentionally and without lawful excuse or justification, remains logged into a computer system or part of a computer system or continues to use a computer system commits an offence and is liable -
+A person who, intentionally and without lawful excuse 6. or justification, remains logged into a computer system or part of a computer system computer system or continues to use a computer system commits an offence and is liable -

-- (a) on summary conviction to a fine of one million dollars and imprisonment for three years; or - (b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- (a) on summary conviction to a fine of one thousand dollars hundred and imprisonment for two years; or - on conviction on indictment to a fine of (b) two hundred thousand dollars and imprisonment for three years.